apereo/cas/docs/cas-server-documentation/integration/Attribute-Definitions.md

 it might be possible, depending on the [attribute release policy](Attribute-Release.html), to resolve and create that attribute on the fly as an attribute definition that can produce values.

+<div class="alert alert-info"><strong>Authorization</strong><p>
+Please note that as of this writing, attribute definitions cannot be used to drive authorization decisions via the likes of RBAC.
+Such definitions are typically evaluated during the attribute release phase which is too late for authorization decisions.
+If you need to produce attributes specifically for authorization decisions, consider defining a specific attribute repository which would be evaluated during the attribute resolution phase instead.</p></div>

 The following settings can be specified by an attribute definition:

 | Name                   | Description                                                                                                                                                                                                   |